The Ultimate Guide to Fish Hooks: Elevate Your Fishing Game with Proper Techniques

 • Shank: The long body connecting the point to the eye.

-• Bend: The curve that helps hold the bait.
+• Bend: The curve that helps secure the bait.

 • Eye: The loop where the fishing line attaches.